Hervar77/infinity-doc/mkdocs/api/infinity.date.md

 Parameters:

 - format: `string`
-  >the date format according to [Date and time formats](#infinity.date.dateTimeFormats)
+  >The date format according to [Date and time formats](#infinity.date.dateTimeFormats).

 - value: `number`
-  >the timestamp which should be returned as a formatted date string
+  >The timestamp which should be returned as a formatted date string.

 Return type: `string`